 “But never take activities that concern your Grade Point lightly.
-Don’t assume you would make up for poor academic result ‘later’ as a reason to slack on school work at the moment.
+Don’t assume you would make up for poor academic results ‘later’ as a reason to slack on school work at the moment.
 Or as a means to ditch due assignments for girls/boys hang out at joints.”

 “Don’t be stupid.
 There’ll always be a lot of time to sleep.
 Or gist.
-There will come a time you’ll spend back to back days doing nothing, after school and even while in school.
+There will come a time you’ll spend back to back days doing nothing, after school, and even while in school.
 The weeks after exams.”

 “The one day or one month you have to read for a test or an exam, just do it.
 It’ll come and it’ll pass, and you’ll be back to having fun with life.”

 I didn’t say all that out loud.
 They stayed at the bottom of my heart.
 I couldn’t let it out because of my anxiety.
 But what I could say was,

 “Your goal while in school should be to finish with a good grade, by any means.
 And still, enjoy your time in school.”